silvia-odwyer/YourZenBot/README.md

 and typing the following:
 `python3 -m pip install -U discord.py `

-2. Go to:
+2. Then, go to:
 https://discordapp.com/developers/applications/me

 Click on "Make App".
-Then once the page has loaded, click on the option that allows you to make a bot.
+Once the page has loaded, click on the option that allows you to make a bot.
 Call the bot "YourZenBot".

 3. Invite the bot you created to your server by replacing INSERT_YOUR_CLIENT_ID with your bot's client ID: https://discordapp.com/oauth2/authorize?&client_id=INSERT_YOUR_CLIENT_ID_HERE&scope=bot&permissions=0